zeynepduygutekler/zeynepduygutekler.github.io/_pages/projects.md

 ---

-## Plug-mate: An Occupant-driven Smart Plug Load Management System in Office Spaces
+## Plug-mate: An IoT-based Occupant-driven Smart Plug Load Management System in Office Spaces
 *Sep 17 – Present*
 * Developing a smart plug load management system that automates the operation of different plug loads based on the occupants’ presence information.